jhultman/runge_kutta/readme.md

 Edit: If we choose the initial angles to be vertical to working precision, we get a very nice demonstration of the inexactness of floating point representation.
-You'll need some patience for this one (actually only about 9 seconds of patience).

 ![Double-pendulum](/images/double_pendulum_vertical.gif)